stronnag/IORCalc/docs/README.md

 Launch from a desktop icon or from the command line.
 If invoked from the command line, a data file may be given; this probably means drag and drop will work in Windows.

+Drag and drop onto the [lower status area](#drag_and_drop) is available on FreeBSD, Linux, MacOS; due to a bug in the Windows GTK library it is not *yet* available on Windows.

 ```
 $ iorcalc samples/manitou4.json
 ```